 When examined under the microscope, the tumour is made up of large round cells that connect together to form large groups of cells.
-The tumour gets its name from the fact that many of the tumour cells appear clear when examined under the microscope.
-Tumours with these kinds of cells are less likely to spread to other parts of the body and are associated with an excellent prognosis.
+The tumour gets its name from the fact that the cytoplasm (cell body) of many of the tumour cells appears clear when examined under the microscope.
+Tumours made up mostly of clear cells are less likely to spread to other parts of the body and are associated with an excellent prognosis.
 The groups of tumour cells are often separated by small blood vessels that provide the tumour with a large amount of blood.

 Sometimes, more than one tumour is found in the same kidney.
 When only one tumour is found, pathologists call this unifocal.
 When more than one tumour is found, pathologists call this multifocal.

 When multiple tumours are found, they are usually of the same type.
 For example, they are all clear cell renal cell carcinomas.
 However, different types of tumours can also be found in the same kidney.
 In that case, your report will list and describe each type of tumour found.

 Necrosis is a form of cell death and it commonly occurs in cancerous tumours.
 Your pathologist will closely examine the tumour for evidence of necrosis.
 The presence of necrosis is important because it is associated with a worse prognosis.